-Throughout history, there have been many famous hunting stories.
-Perhaps none are crazier than the one shown in the movie "The Ghost and the Darkness."
-The film chronicles the lions of Tsavo, two man eating big cats that terrorized a construction project building a railway bridge over a river in Kenya back in 1898.
+Countless hunting stories have earned fame throughout cinematic history.
+They vary by genre, theme, and accuracy, but perhaps none is crazier than the tale depicted in the movie "The Ghost and the Darkness."
+The film chronicles the lions of Tsavo, two man-eating big cats that terrorized a construction project dedicated to building a railway bridge over a river in Kenya back in 1898.

 The two maneless male lions are rumored to have killed and eaten 135 workers before the project's lead, Colonel John Henry Patterson shot and killed both animals.
-He later wrote a best-selling book chronicling the event called "The Man-Eaters of Tsavo."
-This book was subsequently turned into a film.
+He later wrote a best-selling book chronicling the event called "The Man-Eaters of Tsavo," which subsequently became a film.

 The Ghost and the Darkness was written by William Goldman, famous for writing "All the President's Men," "Butch Cassidy and the Sundance Kid," and "The Princess Bride."
-The screenplay was only loosely based on Col. John Henry Patterson's written accounts of the attacks.
-Goldman took quite a few liberties with the real events, the most notable being the addition of the "great white hunter" character Charles Remington.
+The screenplay was only loosely based on Patterson's written accounts of the attacks, even adding a major character in the "great white hunter," Charles Remington.

-The film was directed by Stephen Hopkins, who was a second unit director on the 1986 hit "Highlander" before going on to direct "A Nightmare on Elm Street 5: The Dream Child," and "Predator 2" before working on this African adventure.
-When it came to the cast, a variety of actors were considered for the roles of Patterson and Remington.
-Paramount Pictures wanted Tom Cruise for Patterson, who in retrospective, seems like a poor fit to us.
-Cruise turned the role down.
-Kevin Costner was also interested in the role, but that fell through.
-Nicholas Cage and John Travolta were also considered.
-We can't see them doing this role either.
-Eventually, Val Kilmer showed a true interest and passion for the historic character and was brought on for the role.
+It was directed by Stephen Hopkins, who was a second unit director on the 1986 hit "Highlander" before going on to direct "A Nightmare on Elm Street 5: The Dream Child," and "Predator 2" before working on this African adventure.
+A variety of actors were considered during casting for the roles of Patterson and Remington; Paramount Pictures wanted Tom Cruise for Patterson—who seems like a poor fit to me in retrospect—and he turned the role down.
+Kevin Costner, Nicholas Cage, and John Travolta also showed interest in the role, but none panned out.
+Eventually, Val Kilmer's intrigue in the film and passion for the historic character gained him the part.

-The Remington character also saw a few different actors considered including Anthony Hopkins, Robert De Niro, and Sean Connery.
-Around the same time, Michael Douglas came on as a producer of the film and ultimately decided he would take on the big game hunter role.
+The Remington drew interest from some big names, including Anthony Hopkins, Robert De Niro, and Sean Connery.
+Around the same time, Michael Douglas came on as a producer of the film and ultimately decided he would take on the big-game hunter role.
 Both the Goldman and Hopkins have since come forward saying they weren't happy with this decision.
 The film then cast John Kani for the role of Samuel, Tom Wilkinson as Sir Robert Beaumont, Emily Mortimer as Patterson's wife, Brian McCardie as Angus Starling, Bernard Hill Dr. David Hawthorne as Om Puri as Abdullah and Henry Cele as Mahina.
 Production then headed for South Africa.

 Filming took nearly four months and according to Hopkins, "was a true nightmare."
-The production struggled with the harsh conditions of the African bush in the Songimvelo Game Reserve.
-Crew members were bitten by snakes and other creatures.
-Storms slowed the filming and it didn't help that Val Kilmer came onto the production on short notice and had a little time to prepare for the role.
-Still, the production worked nearly seven days a week for four months straight to get the film finished.
-Tame lions from a zoo were used for most of the shots.
-The movie employed hundreds of extras to portray the construction workers and Masai warriors that take part in the lion hunt later in the film.
+He claimed production was a constant struggle with the harsh conditions of the African bush in the Songimvelo Game Reserve.
+Crew members were bitten by snakes and other creatures, storms slowed the filming, and it didn't help that Val Kilmer came onto the production on short notice and had a little time to prepare for the role.

 Despite what the critics thought, the film has a wide cult following and seems better received today.
 Especially with hunters who praise it at as being one of the most realistic depictions of hunting ever put on the silver screen.

-As you probably already guessed, the truth was stretched quite a bit for dramatic effect.
-The Remington character was a complete fabrication.
-The lions didn't have manes, and the den of these maneaters wasn't filled with human bones.
+A completely fabricated character wasn't the only stretch for dramatic effect.
+The lions didn't have manes and the den of these man-eaters wasn't filled with human bones.
 It also wasn't found by Patterson until long after both animals had been shot.

 Patterson was a Lieutenant-Colonel with the British Army when the Uganda Railway committee brought him on to oversee the bridge project in 1898.
 The bridge was meant to link up then Uganda with a major harbor and the Tsavo River was a major obstacle.
 Patterson had only been on his new job for a few days when the lions began attacking and killing the Indian workers, often snatching them right out of their tents at night.
-And you thought you had a rough start to a job before.
 In his book, Patterson described how the attacks started small, but the animals became bolder as time went on.

 "At first they were not always successful in their efforts to carry off a victim, but as time went on they stopped at nothing and indeed braved any danger in order to obtain their favorite food," Patterson wrote in his book.
 "Their methods then became so uncanny, and their man-stalking so well-timed and so certain of success, that the workmen firmly believed they were not real animals at all, but devils in lion's shape."